StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 ### same_frame

+This frame type (tag 0 - 63) is used as the name implied when the number of local variables are the same as the previous frame.
+The tag value is the implied delta_offset for the frame.

 ```
         frame_type = 2 /* same */   // delta offset = 2
 ```

 In the previous example at offset 24 a new frame was introduced.
 Since no new local variables were added and importantly there are no stack operands, the same_frame type is used.

-The frame type is used as the delta offset.
-The tag range is 0 - 63.

 ### same_locals_1_stack_item_frame